Toby Saks: Seattle Chamber Music Society

-In 1982, Saks averred that she missed performing publicly but at the same time observed that Seattle lacked a major outlet for the expression of "classical" music.
-Saks decided to correct that shortcoming and founded the Seattle Chamber Music Society, which has continued to host summer festivals that feature some forty artists every season.
+In 1982, Saks said that she missed performing publicly and that Seattle lacked a major outlet for classical music performers.
+In response, Saks founded the Seattle Chamber Music Society, which hosts summer festivals that feature some forty artists every season.
 During her thirty-year career as artistic director of the Society, Saks hired some 266 artists, many of whom were housed by Saks and her immediate neighbors.
 In 2012 Saks chose her replacement.
 He was James Ehnes, a former festival artist.

 Personal life

 In the late 1960s, Saks married philosopher and author David Berlinski and had two children, daughter Claire (born 1968) and son Mischa (born 1973), both of whom are published authors.
 Saks and Berlinski later divorced.

 In 2013, Saks was diagnosed with pancreatic cancer after persistent abdominal problems.
 Hoping to attend the Society's festival, she chose to forgo treatment and, on August 1, died at the age of 71.
 She is survived by her husband of 25 years, Martin Greene, and her two children.

+Saks was the elder sister of record producer Jay David Saks.